Train the Trainer: Design Genomics and Bioinformatics Training

 Free Certificate of Achievement available on satisfactory completion

-Start Date: The course is run ‘live’ for 2 weeks from the start date above.
-Once this period is over there will be no live monitoring of the forums, but you can still join and complete the course during the remaining period.
+Start Date: The course is run ‘live’ for 3 weeks from the start date above.
+Once this period is over there will be no live monitoring of the forums, but you can still join the course for another six weeks until 31 March, and complete within a year.

 Why join this course?